jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/README.md

 <img src="https://github.com/jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/blob/main/Synapse%20Project%20Images/pl_create_silver_tables.png">
 We also need to create a pipeline to ingest and transform the trip data green dataset because the file was written in partitions by year and month.
 The first step was to use a *script activity* to get the disctinct year and month followed by a *ForEach activity* to iterate over each year and month.
 Inside the *ForEach Activity*, we then call a *delete activity* and a *Stored Procedure activity* to create the file in partitions inside inside the silver layer of the storage.
-This was followed another *script activity* to create a view of the data in the silver layer.
+This was followed by another *script activity* to create a view of the data in the silver layer.
 <img src="https://github.com/jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/blob/main/Synapse%20Project%20Images/pl_create_silver_trip_data_and_views.png">